truenas/documentation/content/en/hub/initial-setup/networking/ssh-connections.md

 ## Allowing SSH Access to TrueNAS

-Configuring and activating the SSH service is done on the **Services** page
+Configuring and activating the SSH service is done on the **Services** page.

 <img src="/images/services.png">
 <br><br>